Edit threads and notes

 Deleting a note needs no explanation, but it is worth mentioning that we don't keep the original text on notes, only who last edited the note and when.
 If you delete a note, nothing further is shown in the conversation about the note.

 Viewing the original source lets you inspect the original email headers, look for inline replies that weren't pulled into the thread, or investigate a problem.
-Original headers are available for up to 60 days for every incoming message.
+Original headers are stored for 2 years for incoming emails.